Emília de Oliveira: Theatrical career

 In 1901, Oliveira was part of a company organized by Eduardo Vitorino that went on tour to Brazil.
 During the tour she replaced the female lead, Georgina Pinto, who died.
 Returning from Brazil, she joined the cast of Taveira company in several musical shows, at the Teatro da Trindade.
 She then joined the Rosas & Brazão Company at the Teatro D. Amélia (later the Teatro da República and now the Teatro São Luiz), for whom she performed a range of plays.
 António de Sousa Bastos described her early career at several theatres as follows: "She was extraordinarily above all other artists, showing that she had a lot of value...
 She stood out alongside the first figures of the company... very elegant, dressed capriciously, speaking well, with a harmonious voice and with intelligence".

 Oliveira performed at all the major theatres in Lisbon.
 In addition to the Trindade she worked at the Teatro da Rua dos Condes and at the D. Maria II National Theatre, playing with the Rey Colaço-Robles Monteiro theatre company.
 She also worked at the Teatro Avenida with the company of Alves da Cunha.
 She performed with most of the major Portuguese actors of the time, including Eduardo Brazão, Ângela Pinto, Chaby Pinheiro, and Alves da Cunha.
 From 1906 she made several more trips to Brazil.
 In 1906, while in Brazil, she made a recording of songs.
-Her trips to Brazil continued during World War I even though there was always danger of an attack by German submarines.
+Her trips to Brazil continued during World War I despite the dangers of an attack by German submarines.